Justicam/Justicam.github.io/essays/design-pattern.md

 ![Online Hosted Image](https://media.geeksforgeeks.org/wp-content/uploads/20240401155141/FactoryMethodDesignPattern.jpg)

 In summary, design patterns are like the standard instructions that help software developers solve common problems efficiently.
-By applying these patterns in my projects, I create systems that are strong, adaptable, and easy to manage qualities that are essential both in software and in everyday tasks.
+By applying these patterns in my projects, I create systems that are strong, adaptable, and easy to manage qualities that are essential in software.